Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

-We then introduce DMR as an additional feature, alongside pore size, density, void fraction, and surface area, and train classical ensemble regression models\RV{, such as the Random Forest \cite{breiman2001random}, Gradient Boosting \cite{friedman2001greedy}, XGBoost \cite{chen2016xgboost}, and AdaBoost \cite{freund1995desicion} and outline their performances in \tablename~\ref{tab:regression-performance}.} To assess the importance of individual features, including DMR, we analyzed their Gini importance \RV{and conducted a permutation feature importance analysis \cite{scikit-learn}}.
+We then introduce DMR as an additional feature, alongside pore size, density, void fraction, and surface area, and train classical ensemble regression models{, such as the Random Forest \cite{breiman2001random}, Gradient Boosting \cite{friedman2001greedy}, XGBoost \cite{chen2016xgboost}, and AdaBoost \cite{freund1995desicion} and outline their performances in \tablename~\ref{tab:regression-performance}.} {These simpler models are employed not to compete with the PMTransformer in predictive accuracy, but to provide directly interpretable feature importance scores and understanding the relevance of DMR.
+In contrast, extracting meaningful and quantitative feature importance from the PMTransformer is non-trivial due to its complex model architecture and the absence of an explicit correspondence between input features and learned representations.} To assess the importance of individual features, including DMR, we analyzed their Gini importance {and conducted a permutation feature importance analysis \cite{scikit-learn}}.
 These values quantify the contribution of each feature to the overall predictive power of the model.
-The Gini importance measures how much each feature reduces the Gini impurity or randomness when making predictions in the ensemble model \cite{breiman2001random}. \RV{On the other hand, permutation feature importance measures the impact of a feature by assessing how much the model's performance decreases when the values of that feature are randomly shuffled.
-A greater drop in performance indicates that the feature is more important in predicting the target variable \cite{breiman2001random}.} \RV{We note that for the best performing regressor, the Random Forest, DMR emerges as the second most influential predictor with 27.8\% Gini importance, closely following behind density (see \tablename~\ref{tab:importance}).
-Similarly, the permutation feature importance analysis also highlights DMR as a key feature, further supporting its significant role in predicting thermal conductivity, with its importance consistently ranking just below density.} \RV{Finally, we conducted SHAP analysis \cite{lundberg2017shap} on the the Random Forest to better understand the impact of each feature on the individual test data points.
-As shown in Figure~\ref{fig:shap_analysis}, the analysis reveals that higher DMR values are associated with lower predicted $\kappa$, confirming the trend we observed.
-The consistency of these findings across different methods---Gini, permutation feature importance, and SHAP---reinforces the importance of DMR as a key factor in predicting thermal conductivity.}
+The Gini importance measures how much each feature reduces the Gini impurity or randomness when making predictions in the ensemble model \cite{breiman2001random}. {On the other hand, permutation feature importance measures the impact of a feature by assessing how much the model's performance decreases when the values of that feature are randomly shuffled.
+A greater drop in performance indicates that the feature is more important in predicting the target variable \cite{breiman2001random}.} {We note that for the best performing regressor, the Random Forest, DMR emerges as the second most influential predictor with 27.8\% Gini importance, closely following behind density (see \tablename~\ref{tab:importance}).
+Similarly, the permutation feature importance analysis also highlights DMR as a key feature, further supporting its significant role in predicting thermal conductivity, with its importance consistently ranking just below density.} {Finally, we conducted SHAP analysis \cite{lundberg2017shap} on the the Random Forest to better understand the impact of each feature on the individual test data points.
+As shown in \figurename\ref{fig:shap_analysis}, the analysis reveals that higher DMR values are associated with lower predicted $\kappa$, confirming the trend we observed.
+The consistency of these findings across different methods---Gini, permutation feature importance, and SHAP---reinforces the importance of DMR as a key factor in predicting thermal conductivity.} {We note that the computed importance scores are inherently linked to the design space and dataset introduced by Mercado et al. \cite{mercado2018silico}.
+Specifically, if the dataset did not contain structures with dangling masses, the DMR feature would naturally show little to no importance.
+Thus, the relevance of DMR as a descriptor depends on its variability within the dataset under consideration.}